 There is no service requirement for CLS Alumni after the program.
 However, participants are expected to continue their language study beyond the scholarship period, and later apply their critical language skills in their professional careers.
 Participants are selected based on their commitment to language learning and plans to apply their language skills to their future academic or professional pursuits.

-Prior to preparing their application, interested students should review the full eligibility and application information on the CLS Program website.
-Application deadlines for this summer have passed.
+Prior to preparing their application, interested students should review the full eligibility requirements and application information on the CLS Program website.

 DAAD Undergraduate Scholarship for Study Abroad in Germany

 The German Academic Exchange Service (DAAD) invites highly qualified undergraduate students to apply for scholarships funding study, senior thesis research and/or internships in Germany.
 The goal of this program is to support study abroad in Germany and at German universities.
 Preference will be given to students whose projects or programs are based at and organized by a German university.
 Scholarships are available either as part of an organized study abroad program or as part of an individual, student-designed study abroad semester or year.